Project-OSmOSE/OSEkit/docs/source/jobs.rst

 Core API
 ^^^^^^^^

-Exporting Core API datasets with jobs is doable by explicitly instantiating a :class:`osekit.utils.job.Job` object.
+Exporting Core API datasets with jobs is doable by explicitly instantiating a :class:`osekit.job.job.Job` object.

 The export parameters are specified in the ``script_args`` parameter of the ``Job`` constructor, and follow the console arguments of the :mod:`osekit.public.export` script.